 Written parental consent shall be obtained before personally identifiable information is disclosed in writing or orally to anyone other than authorized employees specified by the regional center or LEA.

-Authority cited: Sections 95009 and 95028, Government Code.
-Reference: Sections 1435(a)(13) and 1439(2), Title 20 United States Code; and Sections 300.571 and 303.460, Title 34 Code of Federal Regulations. -
+Reference: Sections 1435(a)(13) and 1439(2), Title 20 United States Code; and Sections 300.571 and 303.460, Title 34 Code of Federal Regulations.

 Article 3.
 Complaint Process

 §52170.
 Complaint Procedures.